-The City's 2023 Consolidated Annual Performance Evaluation Report (CAPER) was used as an evaluation of past performance to assist the grantee in determining its projects and goals for the 2024 Program Year.
-As a result of this assessment, the City concluded that it has achieved programmatic success in implementing past projects and activities to the benefit of a predominately low- and moderate-income population within the scope of the available resources.
-As such, it will continue to provide HUDsupported assistance to these projects in 2024.
+The City's 2024 Consolidated Annual Performance Evaluation Report (CAPER) was used as an evaluation of past performance to assist the grantee in determining its projects and goals for the 2024 Program Year.
+As a result of this assessment, the City concluded that it has achieved programmatic success in implementing past projects and activities to the benefit of a predominantly low- and moderate-income population within the scope of the available resources.
+As such, it will continue to provide HUD-supported assistance to these projects in 2025.
+Additionally, the City also reallocated resources via substantial amendments from its combined 2021-2025 Consolidated Plan and 2021 Annual Action Plan, its 2022 Annual Action Plan, its 2023 Annual Action Plan, and its 2024 Annual Action Plan in 2024 from capped administrative and service categories to unrestricted categories to meet ongoing and growing community needs.